 Workers’ Compensation for Cold Weather Injuries

 Fortunately, most people who suffer cold-weather injuries while on the job in Illinois are eligible for workers’ compensation benefits.
 In Illinois, workers’ compensation is a no-fault system, meaning that an injured employee does not have to prove that his or her employer is to blame for his or her injuries.
 Therefore, even if it was your failure to address a cold-weather condition that ultimately caused your cold-weather on-job injury, you are likely still eligible for workers’ compensation benefits.

 Hire an Experienced Workers’ Compensation Attorney

 If you’ve suffered a cold-weather injury in Illinois, you need an experienced attorney on your side.
 At Foote, Mielke, Chavez & O’Neil, LLC, our experienced workers’ compensation attorneys are here to help you obtain the compensation you deserve.
 When you come to us for help, we will do everything in our power to ensure that you receive full compensation for your cold-weather injury.
-Please contact us today to schedule a free consultation.
+Please contact us today to schedule a consultation.